Dipole: Molecular dipoles

 More generally, an induced dipole of any polarizable charge distribution ρ (remember that a molecule has a charge distribution) is caused by an electric field external to ρ.
 This field may, for instance, originate from an ion or polar molecule in the vicinity of ρ or may be macroscopic (e.g., a molecule between the plates of a charged capacitor).
 The size of the induced dipole moment is equal to the product of the strength of the external field and the dipole polarizability of ρ.

 Dipole moment values can be obtained from measurement of the dielectric constant.
-Some typical gas phase values in debye units are:
+Some typical gas phase values given with the unit debye are: